AnoukvanHeumen/BirdSpeciesTromso/README.md

 Create a conda environment by using the command “conda create -n yolov7-birds python=3.9” And then "conda activate yolov7-birds"

+Now you first have to make sure you have everything correctly installed by using the command line "pip install -r requirements.txt"

 Now you can run the following code to get the analysis started: python detect.py --weights yolov7_bird_update.pt --conf 0.5 --img-size 640 --source data/ --no-trace --save-txt --save-conf